JinmuGo/obsidian-go-up/README.md

     Replace ParentNote with the link to the page you wish to navigate to. <br/>

-3. Navigate with Ease: With the up property set, simply activate the plugin to navigate to the specified parent page.
+3. Use the Keyboard Shortcut: With the up property set, press `Cmd + Shift + U` to navigate to the specified parent page.